matheuslemke/portfolio-v4/content/projects/CollegeC.md

 showInProjects: true
 ---

-List of multiple college assigments made in C and C++ using Codeblocks.
+List of multiple graduation assigments made in C and C++ using Codeblocks.
 Some repos used in SBC programming marathon.